AOP In Swimming Pools

 The Prozone ECO Master is another system that combines germicidal UV-C light with ozone in order to benefit from hydroxyl radicals which is a more effective oxidizer than hydrogen peroxide and ozone alone.
 Prozone advertises this system to be good for pools up to 15,000 gallons.

-The Clear Comfort CCW100 system utilizes the power of hydroxyl radicals from combining UV light and ozone.
+The Clear Comfort CCW100 system utilizes the power of hydroxyl radicals from combining UV light and oxygen through a patented process.
 This system is advertised to be suitable for pools up to 40,000 gallons and was listed in 2017 in multiple trade magazines as being one of the best new products in the pool and spa industry.

 Limitations Of AOP In Water Treatment